What’s it like living in Middleton?

 Are you worried you won’t make friends and build a community?
 Maritimers are notoriously welcoming, and being active in the community is one of the best ways to meet new people.
 Groups like Lions and Rotary are always looking for volunteers, as is the volunteer Fire Service.

-In town, homes are connected to municipal water and sewer, and the property tax rate is significantly higher than in the surrounding rural area, where you’ll be responsible for maintaining or upgrading a well and septic system.
+In town, homes are connected to municipal water and sewer.
 Roads will be plowed pretty reliably in town, but if you purchase land on a private road, you and the other road residents will be responsible for arranging and paying for your own road maintenance, and snow clearing.

 Middleton is home to Soldiers’ Memorial Hospital, one doctor’s office, and no walk-in clinics.
 The hospital is small, and while it used to be open 24/7, Nova Scotia is experiencing a doctor shortage, and it’s been closed most nights for a long time.
 Unfortunately, more than 10% of Nova Scotians are without a doctor, and it’s important to keep this in mind if you’re considering moving to a rural area.